jsdev90/quiz-app/README.md

 ---

-Made with ❤️ using React and TypeScript.
+Made with ❤️ by the Quiz App Team.